GPS Tracking and Smartphones: Your Location Can Be Tracked With Your Phone Number

 Is Life360 safe?

-While the Life360 free app can be helpful for parents watching over their children, particularly teens and new drivers, it also presents security risks.
+While the Life360 tracking app can be helpful for parents watching over their children, particularly teens and new drivers, it also presents security risks.

 Using a service like Life360, your family would also have to opt in and give permission to the tracking, or you would opt in on behalf of your minor child.
 While marketed as an app that promotes family and driver safety, users should be aware that Life360 has been known to sell its user data to third-party companies.